This language is currently in review and will be available soon!

 Project dldl/ድልድል: Bridging religious studies, gender & development and public health to address domestic violence in religious communities

 The project is hosted at the School of History, Religions and Philosophies at SOAS University of London and is led by UKRI Future Leaders Fellow Dr Romina Istratii.
-It involves numerous collaborators, partners and team members in the project countries, including Aksum University (Aksum, Ethiopia), the St Frumentius Abba Selama Kessate Berhan Theological College (Mekelle, Ethiopia), the Ethiopian Women Lawyers Association (Addis Ababa, Ethiopia), the Ethiopian Orthodox Church Development and Inter-Church Aid Commission (Addis Ababa, Ethiopia), Diversity Resource International (Brighton, UK) and its sister-branch Waniney (Asmara, Eritrea), the University of Bristol (Bristol, UK) and the University of Sheffield (Sheffield, UK).
+It involves numerous collaborators, partners and team members in the project countries, including Aksum University (Aksum, Ethiopia), the St Frumentius Abba Selama Kessate Berhan Theological College (Mekelle, Ethiopia), the Ethiopian Women Lawyers Association (Addis Ababa, Ethiopia), the Ethiopian Orthodox Church Development and Inter-Church Aid Commission (Addis Ababa, Ethiopia), Diversity Resource International (Brighton, UK), the University of Bristol (Bristol, UK) and the University of Sheffield (Sheffield, UK).
 It is funded initially for four years by UK Research and Innovation (Grant Ref: MR/T043350/1) and is supported with additional funding from the Harry Frank Guggenheim Foundation (Distinguished Scholars Award 2019).

 This project emerges from the commitment to promote a decolonisation of domestic violence research and practice in low and middle-income societies by being grounded in the conceptual repertoires and the lived experiences of the communities themselves.
 Historically, public health and gender and development approaches have neglected, appraised monolithically or engaged limitedly with religious beliefs and faith-based worldviews.
 While increasing attention has been given to issues around ethnicity and race, and numerous initiatives now engage faith actors in their work, current approaches still lack a substantive engagement with religio-cultural worldviews and context-specific understanding about how these intertwine with collective histories, gender norms and individual psychologies to affect attitudes towards and responses to domestic violence in communities of distinct religio-cultural traditions.
 Moreover, western conceptualisations of ‘religion’ that reflect the particularity of these societies’ experience with secularism persist to obscure distinct local religious experiences.